Strawhorse/Project-bootstrap/README.md

-# Strawhorse/Project-bootstrap
- Portfolio page using bootstrap
+- Portfolio page using bootstrap
+Intention to create the same portfolio-style website using a number of different CSS frameworks, incl.
+Bootstrap, CSS Grid/Flexbox, and Tailwind
+This is a working draft of the Bootstrap page